samucodesh/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

    ![OpenSauced signup](../_assets/images/opensauced-signup.png)

-   During the signup process, you'll be asked to pick some interests and set your timezone.
+   During the sign up process, you'll be asked to pick some interests and set your timezone.
 This will help OpenSauced recommend projects that align with your interests and schedule.

 2. **Explore dashboard**: Once you've signed up, you'll be taken to your dashboard, where you can view your current projects, goals, and contributions.
 Clicking "Explore" in the header will take you to the Explore dashboard where you can browse projects based on your interests and skills.